-Figure 3.9.
-Twelve potential impact pathways suggested during the initial meeting of the expert consultants and superimposed on plan (a) and oblique (b) diagrams of the PLA (dashed polygon in top panel) of Hypothetical Mine.
-Dashed lines indicate uncertain pathways and the numbered boxes represent twelve pathways, described in Table 3.3.
+Figure 16.
+Twelve potential impact pathways suggested during the initial meeting of the expert consultants and superimposed on plan (a) and oblique (b) diagrams of the PIA (dashed polygon in (a)) of Hypothetical Mine

+Dashed lines indicate uncertain pathways; numbered boxes represent the 12 pathways described in Table 4.
+Representation of geological layers is simplified for this example and does not reflect the actual geology of this area.